sugarlabs/GSoC/README.md

 [2019](Ideas-2019.md)

 ## Want to work with us ?
-It is too early to apply, as Google is yet to assign slots.

 Now is the time to discuss your application ideas with us.

 Please get involved.
 Familiarise